yjhp1016/taichi_LBM3D/README.md

 # taichi_LBM3D
 ## Background
 Taichi_LBM3D is a 3D lattice Boltzmann solver with Multi-Relaxation-Time collision scheme and sparse storage structure implemented using [Taichi programming language](https://github.com/taichi-dev/taichi), which is designed for porous medium flow simulation.
-Taking advantage of Taichi's computing structure, Taichi_LBM3D can be employed on shared-memory multi-core CPUs or massively parallel GPUs (OpenGL and CUDA).
-The code achieved 900 MLUPS on a A100 NVIDIA GPU.
+Taking advantage of Taichi's computing structure, Taichi_LBM3D can be employed on shared-memory multi-core CPUs or massively parallel GPUs (OpenGL and CUDA). **The code achieved 900 MLUPS in a 3D lid-driven test case using a A100 NVIDIA GPU**.
 The code is only around 400 lines, highly extensible and very intuitive to understand.

 ## Installation
 This solver is developed using Taichi programming language (a python embedded programming language), install [Taichi](https://github.com/taichi-dev/taichi) is required, by `python3 -m pip install taichi`.